 Day 3: Find Out More

-As with the Introduction to Programming with Xojo book, you will not read the User Guide in one day!
+As with the Introduction to Programming with Xojo book, you will not read the Documentation in one day!
 But it will help you as you develop your own apps that put into practice what you have learned from the QuickStart, Tutorials and textbook.

 Watch The Video: Watch the first video in our Programming with Xojo Course.
 It’s a on-going series of videos focused on taking you from zero coding knowledge to writing your own apps.
 And it’s just another way you can learn how to code with Xojo.